theonize/Currier/Pattern/Vocation.md

 # Vocation
-~ a Latinized version of "calling"
+~ a Latinized version of "calling", _vocatzio_
 ...the life that God has assigned to a Christian ...and to which they are called

+"You have been saved, now you are free to be."
+Jim Nestigan

 [1Cor 7:17]
 assigned ~ _emerisen_ = bestowed, a distribution